Unramified Brauer groups of symmetric products and the Brauer-Manin obstructions: Unramified Brauer groups of symmetric products

-Let \(X\) and \(Y\) be smooth quasi-projective and geometrically integral varieties over a field \(k\), and let \(f: Y \rightarrow X\) be a dominant morphism.
-In this section, we study the generic fiber of the induced morphism
+Let \(f: Y \rightarrow Z\) be a dominant morphism between smooth quasi-projective and geometrically integral varieties defined over a field $k$.
+In this section, we aim to describe the generic fiber of the induced morphism